Join us for the last Compline service of the season.

 The season of Advent is a rich and complex time, with potential to lead people into a deeper understanding of the Christian mysteries through its liturgy and music.
 All are most welcome to this beloved service of the choral season, and are invited to join the warm reception following this, and all other choral services.

-Compline at St. John’s Cathedral is a contemplative service of candlelit prayer sung on the 1st and 3rd Sundays of each month from mid-September through early May at 8:00 pm.
+Compline at St. John’s Cathedral is a contemplative service of candlelit prayer sung on the 1st Sunday of each month from October through June at 8:00 pm.
 Since the 6th century, Compline has been the last monastic office of prayer before the close of day.
 The short liturgy is divided into several sections: the chanting of psalms, scripture, and prayers, and it owes much of its form to St. Benedict (480-547).

 Visitors are welcome to join in chanting the Lord’s Prayer, say the Confession, and respond ‘Amen’ to the spoken prayers.
 We invite you to allow the words and music of this service to wash over you and penetrate your inner being.
 Periods of silence are offered to deepen your interior reflection.
 The Schola Cantorum chants the service from the darkened Lady Chapel.
 Read more about Compline at our Ministry page here.

 The Choir is comprised of 24 talented and dedicated musicians who strive to maintain a professional standard of music making and collegiality.
-Rehearsals are Sunday mornings from 9:30 am – 10:45 am, followed by the 11:00 am Choral Eucharist.
-There is an additional Thursday evening rehearsal once monthly, prior to the 3rd Saturday service of Solemn Choral Evensong.
+Rehearsals are Sunday mornings from 9:00 am – 9:45 am, followed by the 10:00 am Choral Eucharist.

 Qualified and experienced musicians in both staff Schola Cantorum and volunteer positions are encouraged to contact the Canon for Music Ministry & Cathedral Arts, Dr. Christopher Gravis, to schedule an audition.